paprikka/sonnet.io/src/site/posts/use-rainbow/index.md

 <div class='embed example-hue-shift-hsl'></div>

-In this scenario using HSL not only turns Susan into a vampire, but also maintains a similar<a href='#footnote-2' class='footnote'>2</a> level of brightness.
+In this scenario using HSL not only _turns Susan into a vampire_, but also maintains a similar<a href='#footnote-2' class='footnote'>2</a> level of brightness.
 And that's exactly what I'm looking for.

 So, what did I mean by saying:

 > How does this work?
 In short, I map the _scroll position_ into the _hue_ in the HSL colour notation.
-> <cite>Rafal, 2 days ago</cite>
+> <cite>Rafal, 2 days earlier</cite>

 I meant that every time we detect a scroll event, I try to map it to an angle on the hue circle: